North Korea national football team: From one Asian Cup to another (1981–1992)

-In 1980, with former international Han Bong-zin on the bench, the North Koreans moved on to 1982 World Cup qualification.
+In 1980, with former international Han Bong-zin on the bench, the North Koreans moved on to 1982 FIFA World Cup qualification.
 After finishing top of their group (ahead of Hong Kong and Singapore), they eliminated Japan in the semi-finals but lost to China in the group final, ending any hopes of qualification.
 The following year, the selection participated in the 1982 Asian Games.
 North Korean progressed through the first round (drawing against Syria and Saudi Arabia and victory against Thailand), then beat Japan in the quarter-finals.
 They lost in extra time in the semi-finals, against Kuwait.
 The end of the match was extremely turbulent as the North Korean players attacked Thai referee Vijit Getkaew.
 The penalties from the AFC were heavy with a two-year suspension, which began as soon as the match ended, therefore they did not even play the match for the bronze medal, which automatically went to Saudi Arabia, the other unfortunate semi-finalists.
 The immediate consequence of this decision by the AFC, was the disqualification of North Korea from the 1984 AFC Asian Cup qualifiers and from the 1984 Olympic qualifiers which were boycotted by North Korea.

 The selection therefore spent almost four years without playing official matches.
-For the 1986 World Cup qualifiers, they entered Group 4 alongside Japan and Singapore, two nations they had beaten four years previously.
-This time, it was the Japanese, led by Hiromi Hara who finished top of the group and continued their qualifying campaign.
+For the 1986 FIFA World Cup qualifiers, they entered Group 4 alongside Japan and Singapore, two nations they had beaten four years previously.
+This time, it was the Japanese, led by Hiromi Hara, who finished top of the group and continued their qualifying campaign.